tmtsoftware/esw-ts/docs/src/main/params/commands.md

 # Commands

 Commands are parameter sets called Setup, Observe, and Wait.
-A command is created with the source of the command, given by a prefix, the name of the command, and an optional ObsId.
+A command is created with the source of the command, given by a prefix, the name of the command, and an optional `ObsId`.
 Parameters are added to the command as needed.

 ## ObsId